Incredible Milos sailing

 And close to this rock, there is a famous Sykia cave.

-It is a natural cave, the roof of which collapsed, and the access is possible only by small boats.
+It is a natural cave, the roof of which collapsed, and access is possible only by small boats.

 And some sail agencies organize a lunch break in this cave.